Learn about the process involved in setting up a cannabis business in the City of Boston.

 Complete the online application

 You need to provide a number of details, including what type of license you are applying for.
-We will also need to know:
+We will need to know this information:

 You can’t take part in a cannabis business seeking approval — or planning to seek approval — from the City of Boston if you are an employee, or an immediate family member of an employee, of the: